-Can a Landlord Impose Conditions Upon the Use of Utilities or Other Amenities?
+Can a Landlord Suddenly Start to Impose Restrictions Upon the Use of Utilities?

 Where the Terms of a Lease or the Prior Conduct of a Landlord and Tenant Show That a Tenant Was Provided With the Use of, or Access to, Certain Utilities or Amenities, a Landlord That Changes the Use or Access May Be Deemed As Unreasonably Interfering.

 Understanding When Restricting or Limiting Utility or Amenity Usage Constitutes As Unreasonable Interference

 Basic principles of contract law forbid one party to the contract from imposing changes to the agreement upon the other party without consent; and accordingly, a landlord is forbidden from imposing changes, such as changes to the use or access of utilities or amenities, without consent from the tenant.

 General contract law principles as well as prescribed statutory law conditions within the Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17 and various case law decisions of the Landlord Tenant Board forbid a landlord from interfering with the usage of utilities such as heat, hydro, and water, as well as interfering with the access to amenities such as parking, laundry, air-conditioning, among other things, once lease terms are agreed to or the tenancy arrangement is otherwise made.
 Specifically, the Residential Tenancies Act, 2006, states:

 Landlord’s responsibility re services

 21 (1) A landlord shall not at any time during a tenant’s occupancy of a rental unit and before the day on which an order evicting the tenant is executed, withhold the reasonable supply of any vital service, care service or food that it is the landlord’s obligation to supply under the tenancy agreement or deliberately interfere with the reasonable supply of any vital service, care service or food.